 User Conferences, produced by an outsourcing or technology supplier

-We do not speak at or attend these conferences.
+Aspen does not speak at or attend these conferences in person or virtually.
 We perform analysis work on the value, features and grade the impact of such systems, as such we are not permitted to attend or participate as it may create bias in our evaluations or worse be interpreted as advocating the brand or validating the integrity of the system’s data, security, compliance, or performance.
 Examples would include Hiring Success by SmartRecruiters, Oracle OpenWorld, and IBM Think.
-Any exceptions would be if Aspen was retained by such a provider for subject matter expertise, analytics expertise, or licensing.
-Those partners are publicly listed on this site and have agreed to auditing and review without influence – more can be found in the partner disclosure.

 Industry Conferences, produced by a media company

 When we speak in person at any such conference on the agenda, we have a direct financial relationship with that organization.
 We are being paid for our expenses to travel to the venue, are being compensated our full day rates each day that we are in attendance OR receive a percentage of fees associated with attendance.
 In lieu of payments or expenses, Aspen will request an honorarium be made to Make a Wish of Illinois in our name.
 If the conference is virtual, Aspen has donated its time to the event, and is not receiving any compensation associated with the event.

 HR Technology and HR Service Provider Meetings in association with a live event